Shiraz Metro: Line 1

 Constructions for Line 1 were started in 2001, and the first phase for this line was officially commenced by Vice-president Eshaq Jahangiri on 11 October 2014.
 The first phase runs for 11 kilometres between Ehsan Sq. in the north-western part of the city and Namazi Sq. in downtown with eight stations in between.
 Line 1 runs over the ground surface between Mirza-yé Shirazi and Shahed stations.
-The second phase was recently commenced and service in now operational all the way to the Gol-é-Sorkh Sq., located just by the city airport in the south-eastern part of the city.
+The second phase was recently commenced and service is now operational all the way to the Gol-é-Sorkh Sq., located just by the city airport in the south-eastern part of the city.
 This has extended Line 1 to 24.5 kilometres with 19 underground and 1 surface stations in between.

 At the 13.5 km southern end of Line 1, two separate tunnels, each with a diameter of 6 m, were constructed, with the rest was built as a double track cut-and-cover tunnel.
 Stations in shallow underground sections have side platforms, while deep-level stations have island platforms.